Skip to content

 • Identify one task you’ve been avoiding this week.
 Choose to delete it, delegate it, or shrink it to a 10-minute action step.

 Why This Works: Momentum flows when you align your actions with your energy.
-Listen to what avoidance is trying to tell you, and adjust the task or expectation
+Listen to what avoidance is trying to tell you, and adjust the task or expectation.

 Recap of Momentum Builders